 They’re not all made equal though, and even those which sound good on paper sometimes disappoint in practice, which is where this guide comes in.

-The products below are an impartial list drawn from our in-depth reviews.
-So be sure to click through to the full reviews to find out more.
+The products below are an impartial list of the best cheap fitness trackers, drawn from our in-depth reviews.
+So you can be sure they’re good – but make sure to click through to the full reviews to find out more.